RenderKit/oidn/doc/api.md

 allocations if possible because some backends support only dedicated allocations for certain external memory types.

+Importing external memory either transfers or retains ownership of the provided handle depending on its kind, following the conventions of the underlying compute and graphics APIs:

+-   When importing from a POSIX file descriptor (`oidnNewSharedBufferFromFD`), a *successful* import transfers ownership of the file descriptor to Open Image Denoise.
+The application *must not* close the file descriptor, nor perform any other operation on it, after the import.
+The file descriptor is closed automatically when it is no longer needed (i.e., when the imported buffer is released).
+If the import fails (the function returns `NULL`), ownership is *not* transferred and the application remains responsible for closing the file descriptor.

+-   When importing from a Win32 handle (`oidnNewSharedBufferFromWin32Handle`),
+    ownership of the handle is *not* transferred to Open Image Denoise.
+The application retains ownership and must release the handle using the appropriate system call (e.g., `CloseHandle` for NT handle types) once it is no longer needed.
+Because NT handles hold their own reference to the underlying memory, the handle may be closed any time after a successful import.
+Global share (KMT) handles, however, do *not* hold such a reference, so the imported buffer must be released before the underlying memory is destroyed.

 Metal buffers can be imported directly with

     OIDNBuffer oidnNewSharedBufferFromMetal(OIDNDevice device, MTLBuffer_id buffer);